wooorm/dictionaries/readme.md

 > 👉 **Note**: sed and the GNU replacements should be setup in PATH to overwrite
 > macOS defaults.

+The `generate` npm script runs two steps in sequence:
+`sh script/crawl.sh && node script/generate.js`.

+**Step 1 — `crawl.sh`** downloads each upstream archive into `archive/`, unpacks it into `source/`, and then calls the `generate` shell function to produce each dictionary package under `dictionaries/`.
+Each call maps one BCP-47 tag to exactly one upstream source — no merging of upstream dictionaries into a single output.

+Taking `dictionary-en` as a concrete example:

+1. The `crawl "english-american"` call downloads the American English Hunspell archive from `wordlist.aspell.net` and unpacks it into `source/english-american/`.
+2. The `generate "en" "english-american" "en_US.dic" "UTF-8" "en_US.aff" "UTF-8" ...`
+    call converts `source/english-american/en_US.dic` and `en_US.aff` from their declared encoding to UTF-8 (stripping the BOM, trailing whitespace, and carriage returns, and rewriting the `SET` pragma in the `.aff` file), then writes the results to `dictionaries/en/index.dic` and `dictionaries/en/index.aff`.
+    It also writes a `.source` file (the upstream URL) and a `.spdx` file (the SPDX license expression) into `dictionaries/en/`.
+    Both `.source` and `.spdx` are listed in `.gitignore` — they are build artifacts consumed by the next step, never committed to the repository.

+**Step 2 — `generate.js`** iterates over every directory under `dictionaries/`, reads the `.source` and `.spdx` files written by `crawl.sh`, parses the directory name as a BCP-47 tag (resolving language, script, and region subtags via `iso-639-3`, `iso-15924`, and `iso-3166`), and generates `package.json`, `readme.md`, and `index.js` from the templates in `script/template/`.
+For `en`, the BCP-47 parser resolves `en` → "English" (via `iso-639-3`), producing the description "English spelling dictionary."

 ### Updating a dictionary